turtlemay-target/turtlemay-target/README.md

 ## Installation

-Our [userscript version](https://turtlemay-target-web.netlify.app/turtlemay-target.user.js) is deployed via netlify.
+Our [userscript](https://turtlemay-target-web.netlify.app/turtlemay-target.user.js) is deployed via netlify.
 Refer to your userscript manager's documentation for how to install and update scripts (e.g. opening the js file in-browser or placing a copy in your scripts directory).

 Alternatively, download [latest extension build](https://turtlemay-target-web.netlify.app/turtlemay-target.zip) to device and load zip file from your browser's extensions UI.
 Browser must support Chrome extensions.